 The J. Robert Atkinson Heritage Society

 In an effort to ensure that Braille Institute will have the opportunity to say “thank you” to people who have remembered us in their estate plan, the J. Robert Atkinson Heritage Society was established.
 Named after Braille Institute’s founder, The J. Robert Atkinson Heritage Society is our way of honoring those individuals who have provided for Braille Institute’s future through a will, trust, charitable gift annuity, bank account, IRA account, life insurance policy, company retirement plan, pension, or other instrument which allows the designation of funds to a beneficiary.
-Members of this Society are invited to donor appreciation events and are recognized in print in our annual report, Light and on our website.
 If you have included Braille Institute in your estate plan, we encourage you to register as a J. Robert Atkinson Heritage Society member.
-To find out more about making a planned gift or a bequest to Braille Institute please contact our Department of Philanthropy or visit the Estate Planning pages on this website.
+To find out more about making a planned gift or a bequest to Braille Institute please contact our Development Department or visit the Estate Planning pages on this website.

 Mary and John Longyear Society

 Braille Institute was founded thanks to the generosity and vision of philanthropists Mary and John Longyear.
 Through the decades, other generous individuals, corporations, service clubs and foundations have played a profound role in furthering our service to blind and visually impaired persons of all ages.
-The Mary and John Longyear Society Wall in the lobby of the Sight Center in Los Angeles recognizes extraordinary donors whose cumulative giving totals $500,000 and more.
-To find out more about the many ways to make a financial gift to Braille Institute please contact our Department of Philanthropy.
+These extraordinary donors whose cumulative giving totals $500,000 and more are recognized in the lobby of the Sight Center in Los Angeles.

 Opportunities may exist to sponsor some portion of a new or renovated Braille Institute facility, or to establish an endowment fund in the donor’s name.
-If you are seeking a significant naming or recognition opportunity with a contribution of a gift of $50,000 or more, please contact our Department of Philanthropy.
+If you are seeking a significant naming or recognition opportunity, please contact our Development Department to learn more.

-For more information about Braille Institute Donor Recognition please contact:
+For more information about Braille Institute Donor Recognition please contact our Donor relations team:

 741 North Vermont Avenue